Research Centers

 Center to Stream Healthcare In Place

 C2SHIP is a National Science Foundation Engineering Research Center led by the University of Arizona in partnership with Baylor College of Medicine, University of Southern California and Caltech.
-Its mission is to engage academic and industrial partners in developing in-place health care technologies and help establish healthcare equity.
-In addition to researching the design and manufacture of wearable sensors, the team is also developing machine learning models to extract meaningful information from these sensors and display it for care providers and patients.
+Its mission is to develop wearable health technologies and machine learning tools to advance in‑place care and healthcare equity.

 Cloud and Autonomic Computing Center